INTRODUCTION

 LABEL INSIGHT WIREFRAMES & PROTOTYPES

-User testing was done on the data input interface and the SmartLabel® display template with CS, customers, and the SmartLabel® core group.
+User testing was done on the data input interface and the SmartLabel display template with CS, customers, and the SmartLabel core group.
 I needed to make sure it was going to serve both the users and the business.
-Users need to easily and effectively translate their packaging into the SmartLabel® template while business needs as lean as possible a solution that could be iterated on.
+Users need to easily and effectively translate their packaging into the SmartLabel template while business needs as lean as possible a solution that could be deployed quickly.

 I’m not testing if users know how to use forms.
 I’m testing if my solution solves their problems.

-We tested with simple InVision prototypes.
+We tested with a very minimal InVision prototype.
 Building these are super quick, cheap, and effective.
-We gave the testers problems scenarios and watched what steps they took and where they got stuck.
+We gave the testers problems scenarios and watched what steps they took to complete each task and where they got stuck.

 I had several questions I needed the prototypes to answer:

-- Do the data process teams have enough tools to adequately translate the packaging information onto the SmartLabel® page?
+• Do the data process teams have enough tools to adequately translate the packaging information onto their SmartLabel pages?

-- How much instruction and examples do we need in the include and can processors locate it?
+• How much instruction and examples do we need in the include and can the data processors locate it?

-- What issues do processors find with our proposed SmartLabel® Pet Food template translating from the large free space on packaging to the limited display options of SmartLabel®?
+• What issues will the data processors find with our proposed SmartLabel Pet Food template, translating from the large free space on their packaging to the limited display options of SmartLabel?

 OUTCOME

-Trying to design for the input of complex tables with lots of columns was out of scope both technically and design-wise with the time we had.
+Trying to design for very complex tables on packages with lots of columns was out of scope both technically and design-wise with the time we had.
 We tested a design where the tables were limited to 2 columns which required users to break up larger tables.
-It turns out users didn’t have trouble understanding how to break apart larger tables and the simpler tables were also easier to digest by users when using SmartLabel® on mobile.
+It turns out users didn’t have trouble understanding how to break apart larger tables and the simpler tables were also easier to digest by users when using SmartLabel on mobile.

-- The SmartLabel® template we proposed did not require any new UI components or tricky coding.
-“A no-brainer”, it was easy to get alignment from the core committee and my mocks are now used as examples in the official SmartLabel® Implementation Guide.
+• The SmartLabel template we proposed did not require any new UI components or tricky coding.
+“A no-brainer”, it was easy to get alignment from the core committee and my design became the official template for brands in the SmartLabel Implementation Guide.

 FINAL MOCKS

-Here’s a working example of a customer’s actual SmartLabel® page that utilized this feature: http://smartlabel.pureharmony.com/product/6198683/other
+Here’s a working example of an actual SmartLabel page utilizing my design:

 LESSONS & NEXT STEPS